Martingales for physicists: A treatise on stochastic thermodynamics and beyond: Discussion

-We expect further applications of the research program on martingales in statistical physics to go beyond finding fundamental principles in stochastic thermodynamics.
+We expect that martingales will find use in statistical physics beyond the study of fundamental principles in stochastic thermodynamics.
 In biophysics, recent work proposed that small living systems (e.g. cells) can take accurate rapid decisions in noisy environments through applying threshold criteria (e.g. Wald's SPRT) to accumulated chemical species~\cite{siggia2013decisions,desponds2020mechanism}.
-Similarly, in cognitive neuroscience it has been hypothesized that binary perceptual decisions taken by e.g. monkeys~\cite{gold2001neural,kira2015neural} result from the accumulation of neural evidence in the brain and the implementation of log-likelihood-ratio threshold tests.
+Similarly, in cognitive neuroscience it has been hypothesized that binary perceptual decisions taken by e.g. rhesus monkeys~\cite{gold2001neural,kira2015neural} result from the accumulation of neural evidence in the brain and the implementation of log-likelihood-ratio threshold tests.
 The plethora of second laws for path-probability ratios discussed in this work and the trade-off relations between speed and accuracy may thus shed further light in understanding decision making of living systems from the sub-cellular to the whole organism level.
-Furthermore, stopping times could a versatile toolbox with fruitful applications beyond minimalist stochastic models.
-A promising direction could be developed in computer science~\cite{moore2011nature}, where the first thermodynamics insights brought by e.g. Landauer and Bennett~\cite{landauer1961irreversibility,bennett1973logical} were rationalized by the field of information thermodynamics~\cite{parrondoreview}.
-The development of a comprehensive stochastic-thermodynamic framework of computation is however still in its infancy~\cite{wolpert2019stochastic}.
-Stopping-time statistics could be pushed forward in unveiling novel generic thermodynamic laws that govern computational tasks executed by e.g. finite automata, Turing machines, quantum computers, etc.
+Furthermore, stopping times form a versatile toolbox with applications in various research areas.
+A notable example is computer science~\cite{moore2011nature}, where the first thermodynamics insights brought by e.g. Landauer and Bennett~\cite{landauer1961irreversibility,bennett1973logical} were rationalized by the field of information thermodynamics~\cite{parrondoreview}.
+The development of a comprehensive stochastic-thermodynamic framework of computation is however still in its infancy~\cite{wolpert2023stochastic}.
+Stopping-time statistics could be pushed forward in unveiling novel generic thermodynamic laws that govern computational tasks executed by e.g. finite automata, Turing machines, and quantum computers.

 \pagenumbering[1]{}

 \pagenumbering{arabic}